davidesantangelo/vsum/README.md

 # VSUM Library - Optimized Array Summation

 **vsum** is a C library specifically designed for **highly efficient summation** of array data.
 It focuses on optimized summation techniques for `int`, `float`, and `double` types.
-It demonstrates the use of multithreading, SIMD instructions (AVX/AVX2 with fallbacks to SSE/SSE2, runtime detection, and alignment handling), and cache-aware access patterns to significantly accelerate the summation of large datasets.
+It demonstrates the use of multithreading (with dynamic thread count based on core availability), SIMD instructions (AVX/AVX2 with fallbacks to SSE/SSE2, runtime detection, SSE3 horizontal adds, and alignment handling), the `restrict` keyword for compiler optimization, and cache-aware access patterns to significantly accelerate the summation of large datasets.

 **Current Focus:** Optimized Integer, Float, and Double Array Summation